Does it matter who files first?

 What will the divorce cost?

 The cost of a divorce varies depending upon the facts and circumstances of each individual case.
+Because each case is so so unique, it is difficult to predict the ultimate costs with any degree of certainty.
 Attorneys in a divorce bill for time spent on the case, the more time an attorney devotes to the case, the larger the bill will be.
 Factors affecting the cost typically include:

 Can one attorney represent both parties?